leifg/leif.io/content/blog/2021/06/02/how-blockchain-wont-solve-ticket-price-gouging/index.md

 > Hello there!
 >
-> I have 2 tickets to <insert popular artist>.
+> I have 2 tickets to &lt;insert popular artist&gt;.
 The box office price is $50 each.
 If you wire $1000 to my bank account, I'll transfer ownership to you on the blockchain.
 >
 > Price non-negotiable